lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Key Derivation {#key-der}

-EDHOC uses HKDF {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys.
-HKDF-Extract is used to derive fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
-HKDF-Expand is used to derive additional output keying material (OKM) from the PRKs.
-The PRKs are derived using HKDF-Extract {{RFC5869}}.
+EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys.
+Extract is used to derive fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
+Expand is used to derive additional output keying material (OKM) from the PRKs.
+The PRKs are derived using Extract.

 ~~~~~~~~~~~~~~~~~~~~~~~
-   PRK = HKDF-Extract( salt, IKM )
+   PRK = Extract( salt, IKM )
 ~~~~~~~~~~~~~~~~~~~~~~~

+If the EDHOC hash algorithm is SHA-2, then Extract( salt, IKM ) = HKDF-Extract( salt, IKM ) {{RFC5869}}.
+If the EDHOC hash algorithm is SHAKE128, then Extract( salt, IKM ) = KMAC128( salt, IKM, 256, "" ).
+If the EDHOC hash algorithm is SHAKE256, then Extract( salt, IKM ) = KMAC256( salt, IKM, 512, "" ).

 PRK_2e is used to derive key and IV to encrypt message_2.
 PRK_3e2m is used to derive keys and IVs produce a MAC in message_2 and to encrypt message_3.
 PRK_4x3m is used to derive keys and IVs produce a MAC in message_3 and to derive application specific data.